traitecoevo/taxonlookup/README.md

 [![Build Status](https://travis-ci.org/wcornwell/TaxonLookup.png?branch=master)](https://travis-ci.org/wcornwell/TaxonLookup)

 This is designed to be a living database--it will update as taxonomy changes (which it always will).
 These updates will correspond with changes to the version number of this resource, and each version of the database will be available via [travis-ci](http://travis-ci.org) and [Github Releases](http://docs.travis-ci.com/user/deployment/releases/).
-If you use this resource, please note the version number, which can be found by running `plant_lookup_version_current()`  This will allow anyone in the future to go back and use **exactly** the same version of the data for their analysis.
+If you use this resource for published analysis, please note the version number in your publication.
+This will allow anyone in the future to go back and find **exactly** the same version of the data that you used.

-The core of this repository is a set of scripts that dynamically build a genus-family-order-higher taxa look-up table for land plants with the data lookup primarily coming from three sources (with scaping done by [taxize](https://github.com/ropensci/taxize)):
+The core of this repository is a set of scripts that dynamically build a genus-family-order-higher taxa look-up table for land plants with the data lookup primarily coming from three sources (with most of the web-scraping done by [taxize](https://github.com/ropensci/taxize)):

 1. [The Plant List](http://www.theplantlist.org/) for accepted genera to families